MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-WmiInstance.md

 Specifies a user account that has permission to perform this action.
 The default is the current user.

-Type a user name, such as User01 or Domain01\User01, or enter a **PSCredential** object, such as one generated by the Get-Credential cmdlet.
+Type a user name, such as `User01` or `Domain01\User01`, or enter a **PSCredential** object, such as one generated by the `Get-Credential` cmdlet.
 If you type a user name, this cmdlet prompts for a password.

-This parameter is not supported by any providers installed with parameter is not supported by any providers installed with Windows PowerShell.
+This parameter isn't supported by any providers installed with parameter isn't supported by any providers installed with Windows PowerShell.

 ```yaml